RyanJohnJames/PRG1-Assignment/README.md

 This was my Programming one final assignment project, developing a farming simulation game called Sundrop farm.

+>[!NOTE]
+> This project was written when I didn't learn Object-Oriented Programming, So no OOP concept was used, for OOP, please check my other project, PRG 2 assignment.

 ## Scope
 You have taken out a loan to buy Sundrop Farm, located in scenic Albatross Town.
 Can you make enough money to pay off your loan of $100 in 20 days?